ga4gh/data-security/AAI/AAIConnectProfile.md

         parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)
         on /userinfo to subset which claim information will be returned.
-If the Broker does not support the OIDC claims request parameter, then all claim information for the provided scopes eligible for release to the requestor MUST be returned.
+If the Broker does not support the OIDC claims request parameter, then all claim information for the provided scopes eligible for release to the requester MUST be returned.

 4. Broker MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).